 The Advisory Committee consists of three full members per EU Member State.
 They are in detail a government representative, a trade union representative and a representative of the employers' organisations (currently 84 members).
 Two substitute members are appointed for each full member.
 The representatives belong to their respective stakeholders:

 Each stakeholder group appoints a coordinator and a speaker.
 The ACSH holds two plenary sessions each year.
 In addition, the three interest groups also meet twice a year.
 The Committee is chaired by the Commission, more specifically the Directorate-General for Employment, Social Affairs and Inclusion, Unit B.3 (Luxembourg).
 The organisation of the work of the Committee is chaired by a Bureau, consisting of two representatives of the Commission as well as the speakers and coordinators of the stakeholders.

 The Committee supports the European Commission in the preparation, implementation and evaluation of activities in the field of occupational safety and health.
 The tasks include in particular:

-The current priorities of the Committee's work entail the organisation of the EU's 2014-2020 policy framework on occupational safety and health, the exchange of information on national strategies and the monitoring of the evaluation process of the 24 directives on the protection of workers and the resulting activities.
+The current priorities of the Committee's work entail the organisation of the EU Strategic Framework on Health and Safety at Work 2014-2020, the exchange of information on national strategies and the monitoring of the evaluation process of the 24 directives on the protection of workers and the resulting activities.
 The simplification of the legal framework and the adaptation to the changing work environment are taken into account.
 On the international level, cooperation is being expanded, particularly with the USA and China.

-The Committee has set up a series of Working Parties with a mandate that deals with specific topics, such as projects, assignments, workshops and seminars, in terms of supervision as well as organisation.
-These may be permanent or time-limited contracts.
+The Committee has set up a series of Working Parties with a mandate that deals with specific topics, on which for example projects are tendered and accompanied or workshops and seminars are organised.
+These may be permanent or ad-hoc working parties.

 Information, opinions and recommendations are prepared in a consensual manner in the working parties and submitted to the plenum for approval.